cockpit-project/presentations/2023-devconf-beipack-pybridge/beipack-pybridge.md

 ![this but a scratch](./but-a-scratch.jpg) \

 :::notes
 - What can we do here?
 We surely must have the bridge pre-installed somehow.
-And it must be in C to be performant and be able to talk to D-Bus, sockets and such.
+We wrote it in C to be performant and be able to talk to low-level system interfaces.
 - Lis: We could rewrite the bridge in Python! -- Whaat?
 No, that can never work.
 It's too slow, and the C bridge is thousands of lines, it'll be too hard.
 And how would we even get that to the remote machine?
-- And besides, what has Python ever done for us? ubiquitous, portable, performant with asyncio, bindable with ctypes, much easier/faster to develop
+- And besides, what has the Python empire ever done for us? ubiquitous, portable, performant with asyncio, bindable with ctypes, much easier/faster to develop
 :::